Supplies

 Extra cash

-As many Parisians, I’m afraid I still don’t have a driving licence… If you feel the distance covered is too big, we can take public transportation, rent a van or cab, at your own expense (I very rarely go and fetch people at their hotel).
+As many Parisians, I’m afraid I still don’t have a driving licence… If you feel the distance covered is too big, we can take public transportation, rent a van or cab, at your own expense.
 Same with drinks or snacks if you need a break.

 Most payments in credit and debit cards are possible but in restaurants for instance, the minimum is around 15€ and some don’t accept American Express or Master Cards.
 Anyway, it’s always handy to have a few euros in hand.